Taremeh/tarek-today/content/blog/getting-started-with-eye-tracking-eye-link-experiment-builder/index.md

 2. Install the **ExperimentBuilder** and the *HASP driver* if your sr-research USB license key dongle is not detected by your computer.
     - How do you know if the USB license key is working?
 The physical USB license stick will turn on a weak red LED if plugged into your computer and if working correctly.
 3. Start the **ExperimentBuilder** application
 4. Let's start with a simple example.
 Go to the menu and select `File > Examples > Simple`.
 The following graph should appear.
-You can explore
 ![](sr-research-experiment-builder-graph-overview.png)
+This is an overview over your experiment setup.